romanpauk/dingo/docs/architecture/registration-and-resolution.md

 - a storage object
 - a child container for constructor injection
-- a resolver specialized for the stored type and scope
+- scope-specific materialization and cached-conversion state

-When the factory receives a request, it selects the appropriate list of possible conversion shapes from `Storage::conversions` and tries to match the requested lookup type against that list.
+When the factory receives one of those calls, it selects the appropriate list of possible conversion shapes from `Storage::conversions` and tries to match the requested lookup type against that list.

-If a match is found, the resolver produces the source object and [include/dingo/resolution/type_conversion.h](../../include/dingo/resolution/type_conversion.h) converts it to the requested shape.
+If a match is found, the factory produces the source object and [include/dingo/resolution/type_conversion.h](../../include/dingo/resolution/type_conversion.h) converts it to the requested shape.